-The goal of Laurier's Active Learning Classroom projects was to create a student-centred learning environment that would encourage and facilitate more active and collaborative teaching approaches.
+The goal of Laurier's Active Learning Classroom projects is to create student-centred learning environments that encourage and facilitate more active and collaborative teaching approaches.
 Acknowledging the impact and influence that physical space can have on pedagogical possibilities, these classrooms were renovated from a traditional tablet-style lecture space to round tables with advanced technologies that allow students to collaborate and share their work with their tables and/or the entire class.

-Some of the features of this new teaching space include:
+Some of the features of these new teaching spaces include:

-- Dedicated laptop at each table and guest connections from which students can project their work to each other and/or the entire class
+- Connections from which students can project their work to each other and/or the entire class

 - Interactive short-throw projectors that allow students and instructor to project, mark up and save images

 - Portable whiteboards that allow students to record their work at their tables and mount it on a wall for discussion and idea sharing

-- Movable teaching console with touch screen monitor that allows the instructor to project and share the work being done at each table as well their own materials
+- Movable teaching console that allows the instructor to project and share the work being done at each table as well their own materials

 - Integrated videoconferencing capabilities